Robert Sullivan is a self-published author, blogger, social media manager, and more.

 There are a lot of frugal living tips to help you save money if you're willing to look for them.
 And while I can’t say that I am the most persistent in this endeavor, I do recognize the value of putting effort into saving where you can.
-So I put together this list of 33 tips for living frugal and saving money.
+That's why I put together this list of 33 tips for living frugal and saving money.
 Let me know which ones work best for you.